GA4 Dashboard Guide: Build One People Actually Use

 Limitations of GA4 Native Dashboards

-• Exploration limits: Max 10 dimensions, 10 metrics, and data retention caps (2 or 14 months depending on plan)
+• Exploration limits: Data retention caps apply (2 or 14 months depending on your settings), and explorations sample once a query exceeds 10 million events

 • Slow for large properties: Complex explorations on high-traffic sites can take 30+ seconds to load